- Georg Anders (Germany)

 The European Association for Sociology of Sport (eass) was founded on November 16, 2001 in Vienna.
 During its first years (2001-2006), Otmar Weiss served as President and Georg Anders as Secretary General.
 In 2004 the European Journal for Sport and Society (ejss) was established and has since been edited on behalf of the eass.
 The first Editor-in-Chief, Dieter H. Jütting (2004-2009), was followed by Bernd Schulze (2009-2011), Siegfried Nagel (2011-2014), Ansgar Thiel (2014-2018), and Adam B. Evans (2018-).
 At the General Assemblies, which take place every two years, the following eass Presidents were elected in accordance with the Articles of Association: Otmar Weiss (2006-2008), Georg Anders (2008-2010), Nicola Porro (2010-2012), Hannu Itkonen (2012-2014), Jeroen Scheerder (2014-2016), Siegfried Nagel (2016-2018), Remco Hoekman (2018-2021), and Laila Susanne Ottesen (2021-).
 The following members were elected as Secretaries General: Joachim Mrazek (2006-2008), Andrzej Pawlucki (2008-2012), Kim Wickman (2012-2016), Hanna Vehmas (2016-2021), and Anna Vilanova Soler (2021-).

-In this context new perspectives in scientific orientation and research activities (e.g. cross-cultural studies) on the European scene have evolved.
-It is important that the sociology of sport investigates the development and differentiation of sport over time and across different societies.
-The eass conferences, which are held annually, have an identity formation potential both for the discipline itself and for the participants.
-The latter contribute to forming international networks and relationships in the forefront of the field, which facilitate both circulation of knowledge, and international collaboration in research.
-Such bridges are essential for sparkling new initiatives and for creating a larger scientific community.
+In this context, new perspectives for scientific orientation and research activities (e.g., cross-cultural studies) have evolved on the European scene.
+It is essential for the sociology of sport to investigate the development and differentiation of sport over time and across different societies.
+The eass conferences, which are held annually, have an identity-forming potential both for the discipline itself and for the participants.
+The latter contribute to building international networks and relationships in the forefront of the field, facilitating both the circulation of knowledge and international research collaboration.
+Such bridges are vital for sparkling new initiatives and for creating a larger scientific community.

-According to its statutes the eass is a non-profit organization with the purpose of promoting social sciences and social research in sport at the European level and to offer scientific advice to European institutions such as the EU and the Council of Europe.
+According to its Articles of Association the eass is a non-profit organization with the purpose of promoting social sciences and social research in sport at the European level and to offer scientific advice to European institutions such as the EU and the Council of Europe.